blackducksoftware/hub-performance-probe/README.md

     * gsnyderbds/hub_performance_probe should be substituted with your own repo/tag if you decide to build and use your own

 3. When the docker container is finished check the directory from the first step for the results

+## Future Work ##
+* Provide a cleanup option that will remove the test projects from the Hub server
+* Capture the command used to run the probe along with the version info so the exact tests can be repeated at a later date (e.g. 6 months later or a year later)
+* Add different combinations of detect options, e.g.
+  * with and without policy checks
+  * with and without risk report generation
+  * with and without file system scanning
+  * with and without snippet matching

 If you have feedback regarding the Hub performance probe submit an issue or contact Glenn Snyder gsnyder@synopsys.com